modclub-app/modclub/sns/sns_proposal_summary.md

 Initially distributed:

-- 42.65%: Reserved for the SNS treasury & under control of the Modclub DAO
+- 42.65%: Reserved for the SNS treasury & under the control of the Modclub DAO
-- 22.5%: To be distributed by the NNS run decentralization sale which includes the Neuron Fund
+- 22.5%: To be distributed by the NNS-run decentralization sale which includes the Neuron Fund
 - 16%: Modclub Team
 - 6.685%: Pre-seed
 - 5.165%: Seed